Population Interference in Panel Experiments: Simulations

 \subsubsection{Coverage of two approximate confidence intervals}

-Recall that in Section~\ref{subsec: epsilonstab} we gave two approximate confidence intervals of $\tau_t^{TE}$ based on our convex combination estimator $\hat{\tau}_t^c$ and variance estimator.
+Recall that in Section~\ref{subsec: epsilonstab}, we gave two approximate confidence intervals of $\tau_t^{TE}$ based on our convex combination estimator $\hat{\tau}_t^c$ and variance estimator.
 We now provide coverage results of these two approximate confidence intervals.
 We assume a social network generated from the Erd\H{o}s-R\'{e}nyi Model with $n = 100$ and $p = 0.05$.
 We fix the stability parameter $\epsilon$ to be 3 and generate the data in the same way as in the previous section.
 To calculate the coverage, we generate 1000 realizations of the assignments and construct approximate confidence intervals accordingly.

-Table~\ref{table:cvx_est_ci} shows the coverage of the two approximate confidence intervals for three different social networks.
-We see that they all provide reasonable coverage.
-And even if we ignore the bias of Gaussian confidence interval and it is much shorter than the Chebyshev one, it actually provides better coverage.
-In the supplement, we also provide an additional table showing the average lengths of the confidence intervals in Table~\ref{table:cvx_est_ci}.
+Table~\ref{table:cvx_est_ci} shows the two approximate confidence intervals provide reasonable coverage across the three different social networks.
+Although the Gaussian confidence interval ignores the bias of $\hat \tau_{t}^{c}$, it tends to provide better coverage than the confidence intervals obtained from the Chebyshev approach.
+Moreover, the Gaussian intervals tend to be shorter, making them practically more useful.
+Appendix \ref{appC} provides an additional table showing the average lengths of the confidence intervals in Table~\ref{table:cvx_est_ci}.